mikegreber/NetworkedShooter/README.md

 Multiplayer Third Person Shooter developed with Unreal Engine 5.

-[Download Link](https://drive.google.com/file/d/17RYx48NFK0oI4qcTVLHGbeB5sb-J6XwV/view?usp=sharing) - Requires Steam open and logged in for multiplayer.
+[Download Link](https://drive.google.com/file/d/17RYx48NFK0oI4qcTVLHGbeB5sb-J6XwV/view?usp=sharing) - requires Steam is open and logged in for multiplayer.

 Game Assets: Licensed for use with the Unreal Engine only.